-Tabouli salad or Tabbouleh is a simple salad of very finely chopped vegetables, lots of fresh parsley and bulgur wheat, all tossed with lime juice and olive oil.
-See the tips below.
+Tabouli salad or Tabbouleh is a simple Mediterranean salad of very finely chopped vegetables, lots of fresh parsley and bulgur wheat, all tossed with lime juice and olive oil.
+Grab my tips and watch the video for how to make tabouli below.

 Tabouli is likely the topmost famed Mediterranean/Middle Eastern salad there is.
 Because it is now sold in most large supermarkets around the world, I feel compelled to dispel one thing: the “star of the show," so to speak, in a tabouli recipe is not the bulgur.
 The idea is to have a little bulgur with the salad, not a little salad with your bulgur.